stephanief3005/sep10-freedem-project/blog/entry04.md

 ##### 3/9/25

 ## Content
 I chose **A-frame** as my tool.
 I tinkered with the starting code while reading the documentation and then inspected it.
 First, I reviewed the code and the 3D results, trying to understand how it works.
 Before I tinkered with my tool, I went through the documentation.
-A-frame has basic primitives and HTML attributes; it creates a virtual reality experience based on HTML; it contains core components (shapes) and additional components, and is easy to install.
+A-frame uses basic primitives and HTML attributes to create a virtual reality experience; it contains core components (shapes) and additional components, and is easy to install.
 So then I tried out the code by changing the primitives and their properties, like size and radius.
 I added a ring in front of the starter code and will learn more about positioning those components to build a prototype using all of them.
-Now this is the right tool because of the 3D framework and how simple it is to create <u>3D web scenes with only HTML</u>.
+Now this is the right tool because of the 3D framework and how _simple_ it is to create 3D web scenes with only HTML.

 ![starter code view](../tool/aframe.png)
 ![Adding primitives and changing properties](../tool/aframe-change.png)